- Explain why the scientific method is important in promoting health and preventing disease.

 - Disseminating the findings

 The Food and Nutrition Board of the Institute of Medicine, a nonprofit, nongovernmental organization, constructs its nutrient recommendations (i.e., Dietary Reference Intakes, or DRI) using an evidence-based approach to nutrition.
 The entire procedure for setting the DRI is documented and made available to the public.
 The same approach is used by the USDA and HHS, which are departments of the US federal government.
 The USDA and HHS websites are great tools for discovering ways to optimize health; however, it is important to gather nutrition information from multiple resources as there are often differences in opinion among various scientists and public health organizations.
-While the new Dietary Guidelines, published in 2015, have been well-received by some, there are nongovernmental public health organizations that are convinced that some pieces of the guidelines may be influenced by lobbying groups and/or the food industry.
+While the Dietary Guidelines, published in 2020, have been well-received by some, there are nongovernmental public health organizations that are convinced that some pieces of the guidelines may be influenced by lobbying groups and/or the food industry.
 For example, the Harvard School of Public Health (HSPH) feels the government falls short by being “too lax on refined grains.”
 The guidelines recommend getting at least half of grains from whole grains—according to the HSPH this still leaves too much consumption of refined grains.

 For a list of reliable sources that advocate good nutrition to promote health and prevent disease using evidence-based science see Table 1.4.1.
 In subsequent sections, we will further discuss distinguishing criteria that will enable you to wade through misleading nutrition information and instead gather your information from reputable, credible websites and organizations.